 First, assume a tenant signs a lease document with the following predicates:

-The tenant received a tenant improvement allowance of $1.2 million as an incentive to sign the lease from the landlord.
-The landlord paid the contractor directly for the construction of the Improvements.
+The tenant received a TIA, or tenant improvement allowance, of $1.2 million as an incentive to sign the lease from the landlord.
+The landlord paid the contractor directly for the construction of the improvements.
 The improvements were constructed prior to the early access period.

 The tenant also received a reimbursement of $30,000 in moving expenses from the landlord.